francoisrice/when-to-code-what/README.md

 #When to code what
 ##A general list of guidelines and suggestions when it comes to using different frameworks, deployment infrastructures, databases, languages, and other stuff

+This is a living list and in its infancy

 ###Deployment
 AWS
 Heroku